JessicaJuliet/meditracker/TESTING.md

 <img src="">

+### Issues and Fixes during testing of deployed website
+* Homepage HTML validation
+    * Issues: Incorrect use of div element within a span and duplicate class

 ### Manual Testing

 > As a patient, I want the main purpose of the website to immediately apparent upon entering so I understand what the site is used for